lenonk/ssn_track/README.md

-Blue Green Hash (bgh) and Dirt Simple Hash (dsh) are two solutions for TCP/IP session tracking.
-Each allows arbitrary data to be associated with a session.
-To account for missed teardowns, session data is automatically timed out.
+Blue Green Hash (bgh) is a solution for TCP/IP session tracking.
+Arbitrary data can be associated with a session and old sessions are automatically timedout.

-# BGH

-BGH derives its implementation from connection draining blue-green deployments.
+The implementation is inspired by connection draining blue-green deployments.
-It uses two threads, one of which controls a periodic refresh.
+BGH uses two threads, one of which controls a periodic refresh.
 During a
 refresh:

     * A new hash is allocated and is optionally sized to meet past resource requirements
-    * When a lookup is performed and the data is found in the old table, it is automatically transitioned to the new table
+    * When a lookup is performed, and the data is found in the old table, it is automatically transitioned to the new table
     * All inserts go into the new table
     * After the timeout period, the old hash is destroyed.
 Any sessions remaining in this hash are removed

-Since hash reallocation and cleanup are performed in their own thread, and timeouts are performed on coarse blocks, the performance impact is minimal.
+Since hash reallocation and cleanup are performed in their own thread, and timeouts are performed on coarse blocks, the performance impact is negligible.

-# DSH

-DSH maintains an LRU of sessions that is updated for each lookup and insert.
-Old sessions are timed out once the timeout limit is hit, unlike BGH where timeouts happen after the refresh period starts and the timeout is reached.

-DSH does not automatically resize.

 Used by https://github.com/ajkeeton/pack_stat for TCP session stats